jsdealy/latin/miscellae/guideToLatinConversation.md

 Of bulrush.

 Full of bulrushes.
-Place where bul-
+Place where bul[rushes grow,
-[rushes grow,
-Basket made of bul-
+Basket made of bulCabbage, [rushes.
-Cabbage, [rushes.
 Camomile,

 Carnation,